Efficient Video Prediction via Sparsely Conditioned Flow Matching: Experiments

 \subsection{Ablations}

-In this section, we ablate several design choices in order to illustrate their impact on the performance of \methodName for video prediction.
+In this section, we ablate several design choices in order to illustrate their impact on the performance of \methodName.

 First, we ablate the importance of using the reference frame in the condition.
 In \cite{watson2022novel}, where the stochastic conditioning was first introduced, only one view from the memory was used at each denoising step for generating a novel view.
-However, conditioning on 1 frame from the past does not work for video prediction, since 1 frame does not contain any information about the motion.
+However, conditioning on one frame from the past does not work for video prediction, since one frame does not contain any information about pre-existing motion.
 We train a model, where we remove the reference frame from the condition and compare its performance to the full model.
-For this ablation we test \emph{\methodName} on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset.
+For this ablation we test \methodName on the CLEVRER~\cite{Yi2020CLEVRERCE} dataset.
 We found that without the reference frame in the condition the model is confused about the direction of the motion, which results in jumping objects (see Figure~\ref{fig:no_reference}).
 For the quantitative results, check Table~\ref{tab:no_reference}.

-Then, we show that \emph{\methodName} benefits from conditioning even on older past frames.
-For this experiment we use our trained model on the BAIR~\cite{Ebert2017SelfSupervisedVP} dataset.
-Since there are occlusions in BAIR, we suspect that having more context can help predicting the future frames more accurately.
-Even though having more context can be useful, on simple datasets having only two frames is enough to solve the prediction task, and having a larger history bank may confuse the model more.
-Table~\ref{tab:horizon_size} shows that there is a trade-off in context size.
+Given a model trained so that the context frames are sampled from the whole past of a sequence, at inference time we ablate the size of the past window used for the context frames to better understand the impact of the history on the video generation performance.
+In this ablation, we uniformly sample the context frames from $\{\tau~-~1~-~k, \dots, \tau~-~2\}$ for $k = 2, 4, 6, 8$, and show which past frames better support \methodName's predictions.
+For this experiment we use our trained model on the BAIR~\cite{Ebert2017SelfSupervisedVP} \sepehr{and KTH~\cite{schuldt2004recognizing}} datasets.
+Since there are occlusions in BAIR, we suspect that having more context can help to predict the future frames more accurately. \sepehr{Having more context frames also helps to predict a smoother motion for humans in KTH.
+Table~\ref{tab:horizon_size} shows that there is a trade-off in context size and although} having more context can be useful, on simple datasets having only \sepehr{a few} frames is better to solve the prediction task.